khurramjaved96/SwiftTD/README.md

-# SwiftTD (Python and C++)
+# SwiftTD: A Fast and Robust Algorithm for Temporal Difference Learning

-SwiftTD is a fast and robust TD learning algorithm.
-It uses linear function approximation.
+SwiftTD is a robust TD learner that combines the ideas of step-size adaptation with a bound on the rate of learning to a learner that performs well across hyper-parameters.
+These versions use linear-function approximation.

 ## Installation